-The letter t has a special meaning in expressions.
-It is the current tick.
+The letter t has a special meaning in Expressions.
+It is a variable worth the current tick.
 So for example, expression 10*t+4 evaluates to 4 at tick 0 and 994 at tick 99.

 Minus sign in front of a number or parameter negates the value.
 White spaces are allowed around numbers and parameters.

-Expressions can be tweened together with keyframes using the weight values.
+Expressions can be combined or add with keyframe-data using the weight values.

 Examples of expressions: